Q+A: Tinsel & Twine

 You all mentioned that this has been a second career for you.
 What major challenges have you dealt with by starting a business in a new industry?

-Liz: My husband and I just went on a roadtrip to the Outer Banks and he said, “It’s one thing to climb the corporate ladder.
-It’s another one to build your own.”
-I knew how to run a really tight classroom but not this.
+Liz: My husband and I just went on a road trip to the Outer Banks, and he said, “It’s one thing to climb the corporate ladder.
+It’s another one to build on your own.”
+I knew how to run a really tight classroom, but not this.
 I bought a bunch of books because you have to be willing to learn and teach yourself.
 You have to be willing to learn from the school of hard-knocks and be able to get back up.
-There’s a lot of exciting moments but the day-to-day is what makes or breaks the success a business has.
+There are a lot of exciting moments, but the day-to-day is what makes or breaks the success a business has.
 You have to have the fortitude to do it and believe in it.

-Erica: When we started, we were all doing our full-time jobs, in addition to working on Tinsel when we could during the day.
+Erica: When we started, we were all doing our full-time jobs in addition to working on Tinsel when we could during the day.
 There were a lot of evenings and a lot of weekends.
 We were working twenty-five hours a day and not sleeping.
-But now that we’re at this point when we’ve transitioned, we’re working on the business full-time and focusing all of our energy.
-Tinsel is ramping up and growing exponentially and we’re very proud of all that we have accomplished but it’s knowing that we have to accept that this will take a lot of time and effort.
+But now that we’re at this point when we’ve transitioned, we’re working on the business full-time and focusing all of our energy on it.
+Tinsel is ramping up and growing exponentially, and we’re very proud of all that we have accomplished but it’s knowing that we have to accept that this will take a lot of time and effort.

 What brought you to DUMBO?